 Dr. Hartman addresses significant challenges faced by soybean producers through his research on soybean diseases and pests.
-His research includes differentiating pathogens and pests that attack soybeans and providing management strategies for these pests.
+He differentiates pathogens and pests that attack soybeans and provides management strategies for these pests.
 His collaborative efforts with breeders, biochemists, and molecular biologists are instrumental in unraveling complex disease and pest conditions.

 Dr. Hind examines how the plant immune system detects pathogenic bacteria that cause diseases on tomato and other vegetable crops.
 Her research contributes to the understanding of plant-microbe interactions and aids in the development of plants with enhanced resistance to infection.

 Dr. Hudson uses supercomputing and DNA sequencing to solve problems in plant, animal, and human genetics.
 His current research focuses on how crops are bred and on ways to treat and prevent plant, animal, and human diseases.
 He is particularly interested in the genetics of crop traits and the genetic and molecular interactions of soybeans with pathogens, pests, and other organisms.

 Dr. Jamann decreases losses caused by corn diseases by studying plant host resistance.
 Her research provides the foundation for the deployment of host resistance as an effective disease management strategy that will provide long-term solutions to corn producers and industry.